-To make this really fun we rented a pair of Silver Cars.
+To make this really fun, we rented a pair of Silver Cars.
 We got brand new ones.
-I mean they both had less that 1000 miles on them.
+I mean they both had less than 1000 miles on them.
 Perfect for a quick drive down to Tucson where PIMA is located.

 It is amazing how fast a drive can go in a sweet ride.
-I say fast but we did stop along the way for an important part of the trip (Walmart – Hey, most of us MS ya know).
+I say “fast” but we did stop along the way for an important part of the trip (Walmart – wink, wink 😉 ).
 On the way back we even hit the Simon Mall and just about cleared them out of VDGCs (sorry TUS readers). 😉

 So what is PIMA all about?
 Here is what they say on their web site: